mircealungu/Pomodoro-Box/README.md

 # Installation for OS X

+You have to follow these steps for each of your Macs on which you want to install Pomodoro Box.

-0. Download and install [Pomodoro Desktop](http://mac.majorgeeks.com/files/details/pomodoro_desktop.html) by Ugo Landini
+1. Download and install [Pomodoro Desktop](http://mac.majorgeeks.com/files/details/pomodoro_desktop.html) by Ugo Landini

-1. Open the Preferences of Pomodoro Desktop.
+2. Open the Preferences of Pomodoro Desktop.
 Go to the Script tab and set the following script for the End event:

     ```
     do shell script "echo  `date '+%m/%d/%Y %H:%M'`, $pomodoroName >> ~/Dropbox/Apps/PomodoroBox/box.txt"
     ```

-2. Execute the following two commands one after the other in Terminal:
+3. Execute the following two commands one after the other in Terminal:

     ```
     wget -N -P ~/Dropbox/Apps/PomodoroBox/ https://raw.github.com/mircealungu/PomodoroBox/master/osx/box.sh